Sep9

 Matthew 16:28…..Ready

 16:28 I tell you the truth, (Verily I say to you-(K.J.V., A.V.)
-Jesus is the only one who uses this phrase.
-There’s nothing else in Jewish Littauer that begins with this phrase.
-They would usually start with something profound and then add “Truly amen, amen” to the back of it.
-Where as Jesus’ truth is so absolute He can put it on the front end-(New) some who are standing here will not taste death before they see the Son of Man (Expresses a Messianic title signifying the Messiah’s human and divine nature-(New) coming in his kingdom.
+“Truly amen, amen”) some who are standing here will not taste death before they see the Son of Man (Expresses a Messianic title signifying the Messiah’s human and divine nature-(New) coming in his kingdom.
 (For Complete Expository See Book)

 Extended Sermons

-“Emphasizes the already active presence of Jesus’ Kingdom work in our lives.” ⇒ This ongoing reality serves as a powerful encouragement, reminding believers that Christ’s transformative power is not only a future hope but a present experience.
-In every season, Jesus’ influence shapes our character and circumstances, guiding us toward deeper faith and greater spiritual maturity.
+“Teaches the power and authority of Christ are not limited to the pages of history or a future promise, but is present and active now.” → This ongoing presence means that Jesus is not just a figure we look back to or hope for; He is involved in our daily lives, guiding, strengthening, and equipping us right now.
+His authority continues to transform, empower, and sustain us as we walk in faith, reminding us that we are never alone and that His kingdom work is real and present in our midst.
+This ongoing reality serves as a powerful encouragement, reminding believers that Christ’s transformative power is not only a future hope but a present experience.
+In every season, His influence shapes our character and circumstances, guiding us toward deeper faith and greater spiritual maturity.
 The assurance that Jesus is working within us today inspires perseverance and confidence, knowing that the good work He has begun will be faithfully completed as we continue to walk in obedience and trust.

 Additional Notes & Applications

-Teaches how death and being with the Lord is instantaneous, there’s no purgatory or
+Teaches how death and being with the Lord is instantaneous, there’s no purgatory.

 Teaches how there’s things in our life that God will make us a candidate to be witnessed too.

-(All Sermons are Free to use for Preaching & Teaching, but not for Publication in any form without the Writted Permission of the Author)
+(All Sermons are Free to use for Preaching & Teaching, but not for Publication in any form without the Written Permission of the Author)

 - Posted by David Costa/